 Direct deposit is the electronic transfer of money from one bank account to another without paper checks or cash.
-In a small business context, direct deposit means electronically delivering employees their wages (with payroll taxes deducted when applicable).
+In a small business context, direct deposit means delivering employees their wages electronically (with payroll taxes deducted when applicable).
 If you forgo paper checks and your employees log in to their bank accounts on payday for proof of payment, you’re paying by direct deposit.

 Aside from wages, people also receive other income through direct deposit, including child support, Social Security benefits and tax refunds.
 However, in this article, we’ll discuss direct deposit as a method of paying employee wages.